gitaaronc/autohubpp/README.md

 This is the backend server software only.
 I currently run it on a Beaglebone Black. <br/>
 The front end used with this project is Home Assistant. https://github.com/home-assistant/home-assistant <br/>
-Any frontend GUI supporting restapi or websockets will work with this server.<br/>
+Any frontend GUI supporting websockets will work with this server.<br/>

 A very simple python library was written for homeassistant to communicate with this server software. <br/>
 Autohub components were also written for use with with Home Assistant.
  - Python library for autohub: https://github.com/gitaaronc/pyautohub
  - If there are any python developers willing to take part, please contact me.
  - HomeAssistant integration can be found in my homeassistant repo, branch autohub.

-This is the initial push to the repo, additional documentation will follow.

 This server supports restapi and websockets.
 Rest and Websockets are used for controlling devices and receiving updates.
 TODO: